What Is Psychological Safety at Work? How Leaders Can Build Psychologically Safe Workplaces

 - How will team members communicate their concerns about a process that isn’t working?

 - How can reservations be shared with colleagues in a respectful manner?

 - What are our norms for managing conflicting perspectives?

-- Focus on team members’ patterns of psychological safety, not just the overall level.
+Focus on team members’ perceived patterns of psychological safety, not just the overall level.
 Do some members experience significantly more or less psychological safety than others, or is the level fairly even across the team?